YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 where:

-* 01 record indicates a process/image-initiated update (PINI) into the current journal file for the first time.
+* 01 record (PINI) indicates a process/image-initiated update into the current journal file for the first time.

-* 02 record indicates a process/image dropped interest (PFIN) in the current journal file.
+* 02 record (PFIN) indicates a process/image dropped interest in the current journal file.

-* 03 record indicates all YottaDB images dropped interest in this journal file and the journal file was closed normally.
+* 03 record (EOF) indicates all YottaDB images dropped interest in this journal file and the journal file was closed normally.

-* 04 record indicates a database update caused by a KILL command.
+* 04 record (KILL) indicates a database update caused by a KILL command.

-* 05 record indicates a database update caused by a SET command.
+* 05 record (SET) indicates a database update caused by a SET command.

-* 06 record indicates a ZTSTART command.
+* 06 record (ZTSTART) indicates a ZTSTART command.

-* 07 record indicates a ZTCOMMIT command.
+* 07 record (ZTCOM) indicates a ZTCOMMIT command.

-* 08 record indicates a TSTART command.
+* 08 record (TSTART) indicates a TSTART command.

-* 09 record indicates a TCOMMIT command.
+* 09 record (TCOM) indicates a TCOMMIT command.

-* 10 record indicates a database update caused by a ZKILL command.
+* 10 record (ZKILL) indicates a database update caused by a ZKILL command.

-* 11 records indicates a value for/from $ZTWORMHOLE (when replication is turned on).
+* 11 record (ZTWORM) indicates a value for/from $ZTWORMHOLE (when replication is turned on).

-* 12 record indicates a ZTRIGGER command.
+* 12 record (ZTRIG) indicates a ZTRIGGER command.

-* 13 record indicates a trigger definition as a logical action from an originating/primary instance to a replicating/secondary instance
+* 13 record (LGTRIG) indicates a trigger definition as a logical action from an originating/primary instance to a replicating/secondary instance

 Journal extracts contain NULL records only in a multisite replication configuration where triggers or external M-filters are active.
 Here are two examples when NULL records are sent to the journal files: